 When it comes to men and libido when using cannabis products, things get a bit more complicated.
-On the one hand, CBD can help provide pain relief and lift your spirits.
-Both of these are great ingredients for getting in the mood.

-In other words, it seems that smoking pot may only work as an aphrodisiac for a short amount of time after smoking, and then produces an opposite effect.
+It seems that smoking pot may only work as an aphrodisiac for a short amount of time after smoking, and then produces an opposite effect.

 How CBD Helps Men and Women: Can CBD Improve Libido?

 While some have expressed concern that CBD could damage the reproductive system or cause harm, it doesn’t seem like that’s the reality of the situation.
 Some people fear that smoking pot can decrease the level of testosterone in men.
-Luckily, many studies have come out of the wood work to challenge these claims.

 So, can CBD improve libido?
 When it comes to libido, the reports vary.
 This is because CBD and cannabis can affect everyone differently.
 What helps one person or increases their libido may decrease another person’s.
-Also, dosage can play a huge part in this as well.
+Also, the dosage can play a huge part in this as well.

 As people felt better and satisfied about life — as their health improves and they suffer less from symptoms of whatever diseases they may have — it’s no wonder that their sex life may improve along the way as well.